 Instant Deposit is an add-on service offered within QuickBooks Payments.
 With a Quickbooks Checking account, you’ll get it for free.

-As you might have guessed, Instant Deposit is a service that enables incoming funds to hit your account immediately rather than waiting the standard few business days.
+Instant Deposit is a service that enables incoming funds to hit your account immediately rather than waiting the standard few business days.

-So no matter when you make deposits, even at night or on weekends, you’ll see the deposit show up within 30 minutes.
+No matter when you make deposits, even at night or on weekends, you’ll see the deposit show up within 30 minutes.

 QuickBooks Envelopes